d7KrEoL/TacViewSA/README.md

 # Server-Side tacview recorder:

-Recording a data on server-side.
+Recording a data on server side.
 Don't need client-side script to be installed on GTASA of players.
 Using server resources, files are saving on server, so cannot be modified by players, script can't be modified as well.
 Will be versions for SAMP 0.3.7-R2 and 0.3DL servers.